Learning and Teaching

 • Explicit teaching of vocabulary

-• Grammar
+• Grammar/Punctuation

-As a school we have created a whole school writing moderation rubric, which our staff use to regularly meet and discuss student writing and progress.
+As a school we have created a whole school writing moderation rubric, which our staff use to regularly meet and discuss student writing and track progress.

 In addition to our core learning area students at St Mary's participate in 4 hours a week of Specialist classes